Documentation / Configuration

 Browser

---browsertime.browser, -b, --browser Choose which Browser to use when you test.
-Safari only works on Mac OS X and iOS 13 (or later).
-Chrome needs to be the same version as the current installed ChromeDriver (check the changelog for what version that is currently used).
-Use --chrome.chromedriverPath to use another ChromeDriver version. [choices: "chrome", "firefox", "safari"] [default: "chrome"]
+-b, --browsertime.browser, --browser Choose which Browser to use when you test.
+Safari only works on Mac OS X and iOS 13 (or later). [choices: "chrome", "firefox", "safari", "edge"] [default: "chrome"]

---browsertime.iterations, -n How many times you want to test each page [default: 3]
+-n, --browsertime.iterations How many times you want to test each page [default: 3]

 --browsertime.spa, --spa Convenient parameter to use if you test a SPA application: will automatically wait for X seconds after last network activity and use hash in file names.
 Read https://www.sitespeed.io/documentation/sitespeed.io/spa/ [boolean] [default: false]

---browsertime.connectivity.profile, -c The connectivity profile.
-To actually set the connectivity you can choose between Docker networks or Throttle, read https://www.sitespeed.io/documentation/sitespeed.io/connectivity/ [string] [choices: "3g", "3gfast", "3gslow", "3gem", "2g", "cable", "native", "custom"] [default: "native"]
+-c, --browsertime.connectivity.profile The connectivity profile.
+To actually set the connectivity you can choose between Docker networks or Throttle, read https://www.sitespeed.io/documentation/sitespeed.io/connectivity/ [string] [choices: "4g", "3g", "3gfast", "3gslow", "3gem", "2g", "cable", "native", "custom"] [default: "native"]

 --browsertime.connectivity.alias Give your connectivity profile a custom name [string]

---browsertime.connectivity.downstreamKbps, --downstreamKbps This option requires --connectivity be set to "custom".
+--browsertime.connectivity.down, --downstreamKbps, --browsertime.connectivity.downstreamKbps This option requires --connectivity be set to "custom".

---browsertime.connectivity.upstreamKbps, --upstreamKbps This option requires --connectivity be set to "custom".
+--browsertime.connectivity.up, --upstreamKbps, --browsertime.connectivity.upstreamKbps This option requires --connectivity be set to "custom".

---browsertime.connectivity.latency, --latency This option requires --connectivity be set to "custom".
+--browsertime.connectivity.rtt, --latency, --browsertime.connectivity.latency This option requires --connectivity be set to "custom".

 --browsertime.pageCompleteCheckInactivity, --pageCompleteCheckInactivity Alternative way to choose when to end your test.
 This will wait for 2 seconds of inactivity that happens after loadEventEnd. [boolean] [default: false]

---browsertime.pageCompleteCheckPollTimeout, --pageCompleteCheckPollTimeout The time in ms to wait for running the page complete check the next time. [number] [default: 200]
+--browsertime.pageCompleteCheckPollTimeout, --pageCompleteCheckPollTimeout The time in ms to wait for running the page complete check the next time. [number] [default: 1500]

 --browsertime.pageCompleteCheckStartWait, --pageCompleteCheckStartWait The time in ms to wait for running the page complete check for the first time.
 Use this when you have a pageLoadStrategy set to none [number] [default: 500]

 --browsertime.pageLoadStrategy, --pageLoadStrategy Set the strategy to waiting for document readiness after a navigation event.
 After the strategy is ready, your pageCompleteCheck will start running.
-This only work for Firefox and Chrome and please check which value each browser implements. [string] [choices: "eager", "none", "normal"] [default: "normal"]
+This only work for Firefox and Chrome and please check which value each browser implements. [string] [choices: "eager", "none", "normal"] [default: "none"]

 --browsertime.script, --script Add custom Javascript that collect metrics and run after the page has finished loading.
 Note that --script can be passed multiple times if you want to collect multiple metrics.
 The metrics will automatically be pushed to the summary/detailed summary and each individual page + sent to Graphite/InfluxDB.